Command & Conquer (Nintendo 64)

 Transfer: TEM Compression Technique -Sending proprietary terrain tool.... ....Send Failed -Sending terrain plans ...Send overwritten Transfer: Juba Coordinates -Juba One -Juba Two -Juba Three -Juba Four -Sending Jubafied List ...List Recieved

 The referenced "TEM Compression Technique" probably refers to the original game's tileset files, which were called "templates" internally.
 Peculiarly, though, these files are not compressed at all.
-And, indeed, the format of the terrain tiles is quite different on N64, with support for tiles with their palette reduced to 16 colours.
+Indeed, the format of the terrain tiles is quite different on N64, with support for tiles with their palette reduced to 16 colors.

-For both versions, a terrain map is a byte array of 8192 bytes, which can be deconstructed to 64x64 byte pairs, meaning, two bytes to determine the terrain piece to use on each of the map's 64x64 cells.
+For both versions, a terrain map is a byte array of 8192 bytes, which can be deconstructed to 64×64 byte pairs, meaning, two bytes to determine the terrain piece to use on each of the map's 64x64 cells.
 On PC (.BIN extension), the first of these two bytes is the internal ID of the tileset file to refer to, and the second byte is the cell index inside that tileset file.
-The Nintendo 64 version (.MAP extension), instead, treats them as a single list of all available cell graphics, meaning the two bytes are simply a 16-bit cell graphics ID.
+The Nintendo 64 version (.MAP extension) instead treats them as a single list of all available cell graphics, meaning the two bytes are simply a 16-bit cell graphics ID.
 This change is especially odd considering that the tileset files in the Nintendo 64 version each have a specific extra file (with extension .TL4 or .TL8 depending on the bpp) that contains, for each tile, the ID and tile number used for it in the PC-format maps.